 Kalanchoe delagoensis Eckl. & Zeyh.

-Chandelier Plant, Mother of Thousands
+Chandelier Plant, Lizard Plant, Mother of Millions, Mother of Thousands

-USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).
+USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 It is easy to grow the Chandelier Plant.
-So easy, in fact, you have to learn to control its spread as a part of caring for Chandelier Plants.
-Growing Kalanchoe delagoensis can be worth all this trouble when you learn how to keep it under control, especially when the orange blooms appear.
+You have to learn to control its spread as a part of caring.
+Growing this plant can be worth all this trouble when you know how to keep it under control, especially when the orange blooms appear.

-Subspecies, Varieties, Forms, Cultivars and Hybrids
+Forms, Cultivars, and Hybrids

 - Back to genus Kalanchoe

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus